chintavasisht/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 To remove the Docker images created by this project, go to a terminal and, inside `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder, run the script below
 ```
 ./remove-docker-images.sh

+## Disclaimer
+This is a project that @ivangfr had created.
+I merely forked to obtain an understanding of various AWS services
 ```